wp-plugins/squirrly-seo/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

-Squirrly SEO Plugin helps you write perfect SEO articles for your Wordpress and do keyword researches in less then 2 minutes.
+Squirrly SEO Plugin helps you write excellent SEO articles for your WordPress and do keyword researches in less then 2 minutes.

 == Description ==